 What Does Contested Divorce Mean?

 Divorce can be tough and complicated if both parties cannot agree on different issues.
-But our divorce attorneys at Douglas Family Law Group are here to make the process less complicated.
+But our divorce attorneys at Douglas Family Law Group are here to make the legal separation process less complicated.
 We can help with property division and other issues.

 We advise clients that an uncontested divorce is cheaper and less complicated.
-However, if you can’t reach a fair agreement with your spouse, we have the experience to represent you and protect your interests in a contested divorce.
+However, if you can’t reach a fair agreement with your spouse, we have the experience to represent you and protect your best interests even in a contested divorce.

 What Is an Uncontested Divorce?